pjscruggs/slogcp/docs/CONFIGURATION.md

 - `Handler.LevelVar()` exposes the internal `slog.LevelVar`.
 You can adjust levels at runtime via `SetLevel` or share the var with other handlers.
 - `WithSeverityAliases` controls whether JSON carries the terse severity names; Cloud Logging still renders the full names in the console. slogcp enables the aliases by default only on Cloud Run (services/jobs), Cloud Functions, and App Engine deployments.
 - `WithTime` defaults mirror Cloud Logging expectations: timestamps are omitted on the same managed GCP runtimes (Cloud Run, Cloud Functions, App Engine) and included elsewhere.
 When slogcp emits a timestamp it preserves the nanosecond precision provided by `slog`.
+- slogcp always validates trace correlation fields before emitting them.
+When no Cloud project ID can be resolved, the handler omits `logging.googleapis.com/trace` entirely (falling back to the `otel.*` keys) to avoid shipping malformed data.
+On managed runtimes where the Cloud Logging agent auto-prefixes trace IDs (Cloud Run services/jobs, Cloud Functions, App Engine) slogcp still emits the bare trace ID so existing deployments keep their correlation links.
+Use `WithTraceDiagnostics`/`SLOGCP_TRACE_DIAGNOSTICS` to upgrade these checks from "warn once" to `strict` or disable them with `off`.
 - `slogcp.ContextWithLogger` and `slogcp.Logger` stash and recover request-scoped loggers.
 The HTTP and gRPC integrations call these helpers automatically.

 ### Severity Levels